chrisman/how-to-bootcamp/02_editors.md

 ### vim

 >On this path effort never goes to waste, and there is no failure.
-Even a little effort toward [text editing mastery] will protect you from the greatest fear.
+Even a little effort toward awareness will protect you from the greatest fear.
 >
 > _Bhagavad Gita 2:40_